saltysystems/overworld/doc/demo.md

 % Required ow_zone callbacks
 -export([
          init/1,
-         handle_join/3,
-         handle_part/2,
-         handle_rpc/4,
+         handle_join/4,
+         handle_part/3,
+         handle_rpc/5,
          handle_tick/2
         ]).
 ```

+The callbacks are standard functions that the Overworld application will expect
+your applictaion to provide, in order to fit the behaviour of an "overworld
+zone".
+Generally, Overowrld will call your application to handle the fine
+details of joining and leaving zones, handling remote procedure calls (RPCs)
+from clients, and advancing the world state (ticks).

+The init function and handlers form the private API of our app, to be used by
-Next let's start to define the API.
+Overworld internally.
+Next let's start to define the public API for our Chat
+server, which can be used by other parts of our program or an operator in the
+shell.

 We'll need some way to start and stop the server (start/0, stop/0), a way for
 players to join the session (join/2), a way for players to leave (part/1), and
 a way for players to send some input to the server (send/2).
-For each
+For each function
-function here, `ow_zone` will call back to our handler functions defined
+here, `ow_zone` will call back to our required handler functions defined above.
-above.
 This will allow us to expose a standard API to our clients and hide the
 implementation details.
 Overworld will seamlessly handle messages sent over the
 network to remote clients (via Protobuf) or to other Erlang processes
 (including distributed Erlang!).